 Providence’s very own Mayor, Jorge Elorza, not only came to support the PVD Fall-Comers 5k and its beneficiary, NE Distance, but he actually competed!
 After welcoming everyone and giving a quick speech about the recent renovations to Roger Williams State Park – namely the new super runner-friendly pedestrian lane that circles the park – he and his Sunday Run Team took to the starting line.

 As anyone who has ever helped put on a race knows, it takes a lot of time, hard work, and funding to make sure that everything is ready to go come race day.
 The PVD Fall-Comers 5k XC Team Challenge would not have been possible without the support of many individuals and organizations from both the Providence community and the greater running community.
 We here at NE Distance would like to thank everyone who helped make this event not just a successful fundraiser for our organization, but also a truly enjoyable and memorable day.

 We first and foremost would like to thank Molly Huddle for hosting this event in our honor.
 Her continued support of NE Distance and its mission to bring the wonderful sport of running to the Rhode Island community is deeply appreciated.

 We’d like to also thank everyone who volunteered their time to assist with setup, cleanup, and race management, including Bob and Anne Rothenberg and the Providence College Women’s Cross Country Team.

-And, last but certainly not least, we would like to thank all of the event’s many sponsors listed below who generously provided funding for race management costs and donated merchandise for goodie bags, team race prizes, and raffle prizes.
+And, last but certainly not least, we would like to thank all of the event’s many sponsors who generously provided funding for race management costs and donated merchandise for goodie bags, team race prizes, and raffle prizes.